4mica-Network/x402-4mica/README.md

    - `userAddress`: checksum user address that must sign the claim.
 4. **User** signs an EIP‑712 guarantee claim using the tab details and retries the HTTP call with `X-PAYMENT`, a base64 JSON envelope containing the claim and signature.
 5. **Recipient** posts the header and requirements to the facilitator’s `/verify`.
-The facilitator validates the payload, requests a BLS guarantee from 4Mica core, and verifies the returned certificate against operator parameters and the original claim.
+When the scheme is `4mica-guarantee`, the facilitator validates the payload, requests a BLS guarantee from 4Mica core, and verifies the returned certificate against operator parameters and the original claim.
+For other schemes (e.g. `exact`), the facilitator forwards the request to the upstream `x402-rs` implementation and follows the standard ERC-3009 verification flow.
-6. **Facilitator** returns `certificate` in the `/verify` response.
-The resource server proceeds with the request using that guarantee. `/settle` remains a no-op acknowledgement; actual remuneration still happens later via the recipient’s own 4Mica integration.
+6. **Facilitator** returns `certificate` in the `/verify` response for 4Mica requests, or a standard x402 verification response for other schemes. `/settle` remains a no-op acknowledgement in the 4Mica case; when the scheme is handled by x402, `/settle` executes the on-chain transfer through the upstream facilitator.

 ## X-PAYMENT Header Schema